 Pence: Wachter says in the old days, common sense might have prevailed.
 The order would have gone to a pharmacy technician who would have to pour out 39 pills for a single dose.
 That might have prompted him to say, “something’s not right.” but now, Wachter says, the order goes to a robot.

 Wachter: And the robot says, “You want 39 pills?
 I can do that.”
 And does that.
 Then it goes to a young nurse who sees an order for 39 pills, says, “This is a little bit strange.”
 But she says, I know to get to me it has to go through a doctor and a pharmacist and the robot and the alerts, it’s probably right.
 And then she barcodes it and the barcode, by that stage in the medication process, its job is to defend the order.
 In other words, if the pharmacist and the doctor said this is the right dose, the barcode machine signals to the nurse that that is the dose: 39 pills.
 And so she barcodes t39 pills.
 Think about that the next time you’re in the supermarket.
 Thirty-nine, one after another, she barcodes and gives them to the kid.
 That’s the nature of the kinds of errors we’re seeing.
 It’s not that the software is wrong, per se.
 But the complexity of the interaction between the people and the computers is breathtaking.

 Pence: Wachter says in some other fields of business, the computerization process is much more mature.
 In aviation, for example, designers try out new software in flight simulators before it’s ever built into a plane.

 Pence: But Wachter believes that eventually, we will.
-You can find out more about Dr. Robert Wachter and his book, the digital doctor, through a link on our website, radiohealthjournal.net.
+You can find out more about Dr. Robert Wachter and his book, The Digital Doctor, through a link on our website, radiohealthjournal.org.
 You can also find archives of our shows there, as well as on iTunes and Stitcher.
 I’m Pence.

 Sign up to receive email updates